Crew Leader

 • The ability and aptitude to cook, and enjoy cooking, meals for large groups (8-18 people at a time) in an outdoor kitchen without electricity or running water

-• Infusing in others your enthusiasm for the wilderness and historic resources
+• Infusing in others your enthusiasm for the wilderness and?historic resources;

-• Work well in immersive group settings
+• Work well in immersive group settings;

-• A rudimentary knowledge of hand tools and the building trades, and a willingness to learn
+• A rudimentary knowledge of hand tools and the building trades, and a willingness to learn;

-• Strong communication and conflict resolution skills
+• Strong communication and conflict resolution skills;

-• Demonstrate a high aptitude for culinary endeavors
+• Demonstrate a high aptitude for culinary endeavors;

-• Possess rudimentary building trade skills and a positive attitude toward old buildings, log working experience ideal
+• Possess rudimentary building trade skills and a positive attitude toward old buildings, log working experience ideal;

-• Have previous leadership experience with conservation or similar volunteer work crews, ideally in remote and/or backcountry settings
+• Have previous leadership experience with conservation or similar volunteer work crews, ideally in remote and/or backcountry settings.

-• Be First Aid certified
+• Be First Aid or First Responder certified

-Successful Crew Leaders will benefit from:
+Successful Crew Leaders Will Benefit From

 • Exposure to the preservation trades, outdoor adventure programs, historic resources management, and volunteer/crew leadership